 Positive Adoption Language is the movement to use words that sensitively recognizes everyone's part in an adoption.
 It is important to recognize the power of an adoption definition and the following adoption definitions reflect this current trend.

 The process by which a legal and permanent parent-child relationship is created through a court process.
+Types of adoption are:

 Adoption of a child by a family member.

 An adoptive placement of a child that is not a subject of the foster care dependency system.
 Some private adoptions are handled by attorneys, and some by private licensed child-placing adoption agencies.
 The court process for a private adoption varies from state to state.